 The watch had been a gift to Newman from his wife, the Oscar-winning actress Joanne Woodward.
-On the back of the watch was inscribed her three-word message to him: ‘Drive Carefully Me’.
-It was a sporty-looking chronograph, befitting of an actor who was also an avid sports car racer.
-Perhaps its most eye-catching feature were the three black miniature dials set against the beige-colored main dial.
-The ‘panda dial’ watch, so-named due to the mini-dial configuration on the main dial, was highly popular with chronographs back in the 1970s.
+On the back of the watch was inscribed her three-word message to him: ‘Drive Carefully Me.’
+It was a sporty-looking chronograph, befitting of an actor who was also an avid sportscar racer.
+Perhaps its most eye-catching feature was the three black miniature dials set against the beige-colored main dial.
+The ‘panda dial watch, so-named due to the mini-dial configuration on the main dial, was highly popular with chronographs back in the 1970s.

 The distinctive panda dial is proving more popular than ever, which is the reason for this article.
 It’s also why we at LIV Watches have designed and made our very own panda dial watches.
 We will discuss these here, as well as four other panda dial watches we also like.
 What can we say - we love our pandas!

-It was Rolex that first introduced theoriginal panda dialwith black sub-dials against a white dial, as they did with Paul Newman’s Daytona model.
-It’s interesting to note that it wasthe first time Rolex had used inverse colors for sub-dials, as their chronograph dials had always been monochromatic until the Daytona.
+Rolex first introduced the original panda dial with black sub-dials against a white dial, as they did with Paul Newman’s Daytona model.
+It’s interesting to note that it was the first time Rolex had used inverse colors for sub-dials, as their chronograph dials had always been monochromatic until the Daytona.
 It was Breitling that then introduced the reverse panda dial with its Superocean model.
-Thetypical formation of the sub-dials is at the 3-6-9 positions, although the 3-9 position (i.e., just two sub-dials) is also commonly used.
+The typical form of the sub-dials is at the 3-6-9 positions, although the 3-9 position (i.e., just two sub-dials) is also commonly used.

-LIV Watches prides itself on its innovative in-house American design ethic combined with Swiss-inspired attention to detail.
+Here at LIV Watches we pride ourselves on our innovative in-house American design ethic combined with Swiss-inspired attention to detail.
 Those are the exact attributes we’ve brought to the technology and styling of our panda watches, two of which we’d like to share with you here.

 We’re especially pleased with the layout of the sub-dials.
 Rather than the typical ‘Daytona-style’ chronograph layout (with the 3-6-9 configuration), we opted that our sub-dials be at 12 and six o’clock, with the seconds at nine o’clock.
 All three sub-dials appear submerged in surrounding black, akin to a gear train.
 The dial also has oversized digital-style numerals at two and four o’clock.
 We know it’s a very unusual configuration of sub-dials and numerals, which we believe gives the GX-AC Swiss Panda a sleek and stylish asymmetrical look that is unique to this panda watch from LIV Watches.